Mark Delaney (footballer): Aston Villa

 The day after his transfer was completed, Delaney's father drove him to Birmingham and he travelled with the first-team for their match against Derby County.
 One month later, Delaney was handed his Premier League debut by manager John Gregory, replacing Steve Stone in the final ten minutes of a 3–1 victory over Nottingham Forest on 24 April 1999.
 He made just one further appearance for the club during the final matches of the 1998–99 season, during a 1–0 defeat to Arsenal.
 After a full pre-season with Villa, Gregory promoted Delaney to first choice right-back ahead of Steve Watson at the start of the following season.
 Delaney credits Gregory with improving his performances during his early career with Villa, Gregory singling out Delaney during his seventh appearance for the side, describing him as "playing like a tart" during the half-time team talk.
 Delaney went on to score the only goal of the game in the second half of the match as his side defeated Watford 1–0.

 During his first season at Villa Park, the club finished in sixth place in the league, reached the semi-final of the League Cup and the final of the FA Cup, Delaney playing the full match as Villa lost 1–0 to Chelsea.
 He made 193 first appearances for Aston Villa in all competitions, with two goals coming against Watford on 24 August 1999 and Everton on 26 December 2005.
 He has also gained 36 international caps with the Wales national team.

 Delaney's Aston Villa career was tempered with knee injuries, which he attributes to his willingness to fly into tackles as a youngster hoping to impress.
 Delaney travelled to see noted American knee specialist Richard Steadman in an attempt to end the injuries, but was informed by the surgeon that it was unlikely that Delaney would return to playing football following extensive surgery.
 Delaney was out of contract at Aston Villa in summer 2007 and was hoping to impress Martin O'Neill enough to win a new contract.
-However, on 15 August 2007, he announced his retirement from football due to the above injury problems.
+However, on 15 August 2007, he announced his retirement from football due to his injury problems.